 A strident statement on neurosis set against the challenges of modern relationships, SZA’s long awaited debut CTRL holds its own, head and shoulders above everything else released so far 2017.

-CTRL does neo-soul cut through with R&B but there’s bits that sound like she OD’d on chillwave a few years back too.
+At its core, CTRL does neo-soul cut through with R&B but there’s bits that sound like she OD’d on chillwave a few years back too.
 The production is beautifully hazy and drunk, like listening to a symphony through the last moments of a dream.
 It’s a brilliant wash of sound that recalls the likes of Frank Ocean’s Blonde.

-What stands front and centre are two things: the conviction and intelligence of SZA’s lyrics and her canny grasp of vocal melody.
-She reaches deep into the familiar, trawling across the many facets of love and sex that trip up romance all al levels.
-It’s accessible, relatable and honest.
-In fact I can’t recall another record that translates these themes in such a profound way.
+What stands front and centre are two things: the conviction and intelligence of Rowe's lyrics and her canny grasp of vocal melody.
+She reaches deep into the familiar, trawling across the many facets of love and sex that trip up romance at all levels.
+It’s accessible, relatable and honest - in fact I can’t recall another record that translates these themes in such a profound way.
 By working within the framework of pop music she leverages the familiar with nuance and impact.
 There’s anger about society’s expectations (“I’m sorry I'm not more attractive / I'm sorry I'm not more ladylike / I’m sorry I don't shave my legs at night…” she riffs on "Drew Barrymore") and grapples with the allure of a straightforweard existence: “I wanna be the type of girl you take home to your mama / The type of girl, I know your fellas would be proud of.”
 In one of the record’s most affecting moments, she cries,“Hope you never find out who I really am / ‘Cause you'll never love me, you'll never love me”.
-And then there’s SZA’s mom, bookending the record as the voice of both expectation and assurance.
+And then there’s Rowe' mom, bookending the record as the voice of both expectation and assurance.
 It's a move that's convinving without being cheap.